Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

         $ iperf3 -c 127.0.0.1

 The measurement results will be printed like above format.
-Further compare the throughput performance between ithe two cases.
+Further compare the throughput performance between the two stack.

 Stop
 ~~~~